VelvetOrg/3D-Game-Engine/README.md

 To do this the following dependencies are used:

-1. `GLFW` - For creating the window and gandeling OS specific operations
+1. `GLFW` - For creating the window and handling OS-specific operations
-2. `GLEW` - The extension rangler for OPEN GL
+2. `GLEW` - The OpenGL Extension Wrangler
 3. `OpenGL` - Allows for drawwing of graphics via the GPU
 4. `OpenAL` - For 3D audio managment
 5. `libogg` - Upacking .ogg file